 Make sure that you are not overloading the panel by connecting too many appliances into the same circuit.
 If the breaker trips persist, it’s time to call an electrician.
-He’ll inspect your panel and repair or upgrade, as necessary.
+He’ll inspect and repair or upgrade your panel, as necessary.

 3. Reset The GFCI Outlet

 Do the outlets in your room happen to include any ground fault circuit interrupters?
 GFCI outlets are most likely to be found in a kitchen, bathroom, laundry, or basement.
 They are required by code to be used in these rooms, in order to protect against accidental electrocution caused by water contacting the outlet.
 Make sure that there is no moisture affecting the outlet.
 If it’s all clear, your next move should be to press the reset button located on the GFCI outlet.

 Sometimes outlets just stop working, due to old age.
 You’ll be relieved to know that replacing the outlet with a new one will solve the problem and is reasonably simple to install – although the installation will have to be done by a professional.
 Do-it-yourself electrical work is almost never a good idea; there are just too many variables and too much potential to make dangerous mistakes.

 One or more of your outlets might be affected by a loose wire, which means that the wiring either has gradually loosened over time or was never connected correctly to begin with.
 This can affect all the other outlets on the same circuit, causing them to malfunction (or rather, stop functioning) as well.
 Here, secure reattachment of the wires will often be the solution to the electrical outlets not working in one room.

 6. Burnt Out Outlet